ResearchComputingServices/msteams-bulk-import/README.md

 This code is based on a quick one-off script to bulk import members into Microsoft Teams private channels using the Microsoft Graph API.

-It uses a minimal Flask web interface for authentication, to obtain and cache the OAuth2 token.
-Then CLI only scripts can use the cached token to list information about MS Teams and to add members to private channels.
+It uses a minimal Flask web interface for authentication, in order to obtain and cache the OAuth2 token.
+Then CLI scripts can use the cached token to list information about MS Teams and to add members to private channels.